 It’s almost Turkey time!!
 Thanksgiving is a day that I like to remember what I am grateful and thankful for every year and spend time with my family and friends.
 I know Thanksgiving can be a controversial event and honestly, I agree but will not get into that right now.
-As our kids get older our Thanksgiving celebrations are truly for recognition of all of the blessings we have.
+As my kids get older out Thanksgiving celebrations are truly for recognition of all of the blessings we have.

 For pretty much every other holiday, the kids like to take little treats to their friends at school.
 This year, I started thinking ahead.
 What treat would be fun but easy for the kids to hand out.

 Turkey Treat Bags – I’m Stuffed

 These little treat bags are so cute and really easy to recreate.
 I even made a free printable that you can use when you make your own.

 1. To make one turkey treat bag, cut each piece of tissue paper in half.

 2. Lay the yellow piece of tissue paper out flat and place a handful of candy in the middle of the paper.

 3. Bring the corners of the yellow tissue paper together and twist the ends together.